open-amt-cloud-toolkit/docs/docs/Local/installMPS.md

 **To start the RPS:**

-1. Open a new Terminal or Command Prompt and navigate to the `rps` directory inside the `open-amt-cloud-toolkit` directory.
+1. Open a new Terminal or Command Prompt and navigate to the `open-amt-cloud-toolkit/rps` directory.
 Start the RPS server.

     === "Linux"
         ``` bash
-        cd ../rps && npm run devx
+        cd rps && npm run devx
         ```

     === "Windows (Powershell)"
         ``` powershell
-        cd ..\rps && npm run dev
+        cd rps && npm run dev
         ```